dfuente2017/EAS/.scannerwork/scanner-report/source-27.txt

                     if (result == 0) break; // need more data
                     if (result == -1) { // missing or corrupt data at this page position
-                                        //System  err  println("Corrupt or missing data in bitstream; continuing...");

                     } else {
                         serialno = og.serialno();
                         granulepos = og.granulepos();